geospace-code/h5fortran/README.md

 This easy-to-use, thin object-oriented modern Fortran library abstracts away the messy parts of HDF5 so that you can read / write various types/ranks of data with a single command.
 In distinction from other high-level HDF5 interfaces, h5fortran works to deduplicate code, using polymorphism wherever feasible and extensive test suite.

-Polymorphic API with read/write for types int32, real32, real64 with rank:
+Polymorphic API with read/write for types int32, real32, real64 with rank scalar (0-D) through 7-D.

-* scalar (0-D)
-* 1-D ..
-7-D
+64-bit integers int64 are read/write from scalar through 3-D.

 as well as **character (string)**.
 If you need int64, we have a working example for that: src/concepts/int64.f90 that can easily be put into the h5fortran API--just make a GitHub Issue.